Goodbye English Grammar! 3 steps to learn grammar

 Conjunctions Because, although, whereas, but, so, therefore, thus

-How to learn parts of speech in English grammar
+How to improve English grammar?
+Learn the parts of speech

 Start simple: understand how the four main parts of speech (noun, verb, adjective, adverb) work together to form a sentence.

 That is what I mean by understanding sentence composition.
 By improving your vocabulary, you will learn new verbs, nouns, adjectives and adverbs to make sentences.
-By learning English grammar, you can use the new words you have learnt considering their parts of speech to make correct and meaningful sentences.
+When you learn English grammar, you can use the new words you have learnt considering their parts of speech to make correct and meaningful sentences.

 Step 2: learn English grammar tenses